-Based on labour-management discussions and historic absenteeism data, it was determined that employees would enter the AMP after either five occurrences of absenteeism or three occurrences that amount to more than seven shifts in a calendar year.
+Based on labour-management discussions and historic absenteeism data, it was determined that employees would enter the AMP after either (a) five occurrences of absenteeism, or (b) three occurrences that amount to more than seven shifts in a calendar year.
 There is some flexibility, however.
 Employees who exceed the benchmark but were away for obvious reasons could be removed from the list.
-As well, employees might be added to the list before reaching the benchmark if their absences are suspicious or form a pattern.
+As well, employees might be investigated for culpable absenteeism and dealt with outside the AMP if their absences are suspicious or form a pattern.